The Royal Regalia

 Ancient Grooming Practices

 Royalty and both male and female nobles embrace grooming as an essential part of their everyday routines and it have been around since ancient times.
 Women and Men used fragrance oils to clean and soften their skin.
 Application of sandalwood paste tones up the skin.
 Sandalwood oil, Turmeric, Rose water, Curd, Milk, Honey, Fresh fruits and Herbs have been used traditionally.
+The ritual bath, oil bath and grooming practice it is a tradition that continues to this day.

 Queens and noblewomen have used various substances to adorn their faces, including perfumes.
 Both women and men have been using eye-liner for a very long time.
 It was produced with a variety of materials and was applied to the upper and lower eyelids.
 It imparts a cooling effect, healthy and considered to protect against the evil eye.
 Sandalwood paste, Kunkumam and Vibhuti (White Sacred Ash) were the substances with which the forehead mark was made and these continue to be used to the present day by men and women.